xsyann/netmalloc/README.md

     get_area(size, pid)
     {
-        if an area with pid is big enough, return area else if an area with pid exist but too short, extend the area if area.vma is the last vma else
+        if an area with pid is big enough, return area else if an area with pid exist but too short, extend the area if possible else
             area = Create new area
             area.vma = add_vma(size, pid)